ahmedmoselhi/PSBBN-Definitive-English-Patch/README.md

 ---

 \* Instances in feega where some Japanese text could not be translated because it is hard coded, most likely in an encrypted file.
 Atok software has not been translated.
 You might have to manually change the title of your "Favorite" folders if they were created before running this patch.
-\** Patching an existing PSBBN install is not supported on early model PS2 consoles with an external HDD due to incompatibility with Kloader.
-The PS2 HDD RAW Image should work with all fat model PS2 consoles.
+\** Not compatible with early model PS2 consoles that have an external HDD.